 Already deeply involved in civic affairs, he officially entered public life in 2001, when he entered the race for Mayor of the City of New York.
 After entering City Hall, Mayor Bloomberg won control of New York City's broken public school system and turned it around by raising standards, promoting innovation, and holding schools accountable for success.
 He spurred economic growth and job creation by revitalizing old industrial areas and strengthening key industries, including new media, film and television, bio-science, technology, and higher education.
 The Mayor’s Five Borough Economic Opportunity Plan helped bring the City through the national recession as quickly as possible and helped avoid the level of job losses that many experts had forecast and that other cities experienced.
 He has also launched programs that encourage entrepreneurship, combat poverty, and help people acquire the skills they need to build careers.

 His passion for public health has led to ambitious new health strategies that have become national models, including a ban on smoking in all indoor workplaces, as well as parks and beaches.
 Today, life expectancy is three years longer than it was before Mayor Bloomberg took office.
 His belief that America’s mayors and business leaders can help effect change in Washington has led him to launch national bi-partisan coalitions to combat illegal guns, reform immigration, and invest in infrastructure.
 He also created a far-reaching plan allowing New York City to fight climate change and promote sustainable development on an unprecedented scale.
-In acknowledgement of his leadership on these issues, Bloomberg was recently named Chair of the C40 Cities Global Climate Initiative.
+In acknowledgement of his leadership on these issues, Bloomberg was recently named Chair of the C40 Cities Climate Leadership Group.
 And he has been an equally strong champion of the City’s arts and cultural institutions, expanding support for them and helping to bring more than 80 public art projects to all five boroughs.